 Stumped on how to make a wreath with patterns that work together?
-Overcome crafter’s block with these tips.
+I have some powerful tips to help you overcome crafter’s block.
 Discover how to choose ribbon colors and patterns that make your project pop!

+Hey, y’all!
 Learning how to make a wreath has several steps and components to it.
-First, you have to come up with an idea for the project.
-Sometimes this can be done by selecting a theme, or other times you might be so inspired by certain wreath supplies that you want to simply create a piece using them!
+One of the first things you have to do is come up with an idea for the project.
+Sometimes this can be done by selecting a theme.
+At other times, you might be so inspired by certain wreath supplies that you want to simply create a piece using them!

 Choosing a theme for your wreath sounds like the trickiest part, but that isn’t always the case.
-Sometimes the theme is easy and the color scheme is harder.
-Luckily, I am going to tell y’all about some of the best methods for picking your colors and theme for your beautiful wreaths.
+Sometimes the theme is easy, and the color scheme is much harder to determine.
+I’m going to make that part easier and tell y’all about some of the best methods for picking your colors and theme for your beautiful wreaths!

-How To Make a Wreath and Choose Ribbon Colors
+How To Choose Ribbon Colors For A Wreath

-Browsing ribbons in a craft store or online is so fun.
-Ideas just start popping into your head.
-But then when you sit down at home and actually want to start making your wreath, do you hit crafter’s block?
+Browsing ribbons in a craft store or online is so fun, and you may find that ideas just start popping into your head.
+But, then when you sit down at home and actually want to start making your wreath, do you hit crafter’s block?

 You aren’t alone.

-The first way to choose colors and patterns is to hold them next to each other.
+The first way to choose ribbon colors and patterns is to hold them next to each other.

 You can do something similar with online stores as well.
-Just open two separate windows each containing a close-up image of the wreath pattern.
-Place the windows side by side and compare them.
+Just open two separate windows, each containing a close-up image of the wreath pattern.
+Place the windows side by side to compare them.

-If this is harder for you to accomplish, it may be easier to pick a sign or a theme first and create colors to surround that.
-Over time, it’ll become easier to choose coordinating patterns quickly.
+If this is harder for you to accomplish, try another tactic.
+Pick a sign or a theme first and create colors to surround that by picking ribbon colors from colors that are in the sign.